lanceman2/quickstream/README.md

 to use to do a particular task, the choose should be obvious (at this level).

-The intent is to construct a flow stream between filters.
-The filters do not necessarily concern themselves with their neighboring filters; the filters just read input from input ports and write output to output ports, not necessarily knowing what is writing to them or what is reading from them; at least that is the mode of operation at this protocol (quickstream API) level.
+The intent is to construct a flow stream between blocks.
+The blocks do not necessarily concern themselves with their neighboring blocks; the blocks just read input from input ports and write output to output ports, not necessarily knowing what is writing to them or what is reading from them; at least that is the mode of operation at this protocol (quickstream API) level.
 The user may add more structure to that if they need to.